This articles provides information about an Integration User and shares the best practices to create this user for InsideView Apex and Data Integrity

 For more information, read Salesforce’s online help documentation available here: https://help.salesforce.com/articleView?id=000176281&type=1.

-- For custom field creation, you need to enable the Customize Application permission in Salesforce user profile.
+- For the lead to account mappings and account hierarchies feature, you need to enable the Customize Application permission in the Salesforce user profile

 Set up an API Only profile